funkygao/nano/README.md

 - It ensures that individual peers are assigned their fair share of server resources so that a single client can't hijack the server.
 - It allows you to send data to the topology rather than to particular endpoint.
 - It compress/decompress IO streams on demand.
+- It avoid message overflow: if send/recv queue is full, it will block sender/receiver or drop message, depending on the protocol implementation.
+- It provides multiple patterns of message routing: protocol, with which to build topology.

 Enjoy!